Table of contents

 For as long as mankind has pursued honey bees, he has been fascinated by the shape of comb cells.
-Since that first discovery, many types of intelligence have been ascribed to honey bees that might result in their extraordinary ability to build perfect hexagons.
+Since the beginning, many types of intelligence have been ascribed to honey bees that might account for their extraordinary ability to build perfect hexagons.
 If you ever tried to draw a regular hexagon, one with equal sides and equal angles, you know how difficult it can be.

 The flattened areas result where two cells touch each other.
 The most obvious example can be seen in soap bubbles.
-Wherever two bubbles touch, a flat wall is formed.
+Wherever two bubbles touch, a flat wall is formed between them.
 Imagine building row after row of tightly packed cylinders.
 If you warmed them up so the walls flowed like liquid, they would develop flat sides wherever they touched, just like soap bubbles.

-Some of the most compelling evidence for this theory can be found not in the perfectly-shaped cells but in the imperfect ones.
-For example, wherever the cells are not so tightly packed, such as at the intersection of worker cells and drone cells, you can see many other shapes.
-Four- or five-sided cells are not uncommon in this area as are cells with random shapes and cells stretched in odd ways in order to meet another cell.
+Some of the most compelling evidence for the soap-bubble theory can be found not in the perfectly-shaped cells but in the imperfect ones.
+For example, wherever the cells are not tightly packed, such as at the intersection of worker cells and drone cells, you can find many other shapes.
+Four- or five-sided cells are not uncommon in this area.
+Some look quite random, stretched in odd ways in order to meet another cell.

 Also telling are the shapes of supersedure cells and swarm cells.
 Since queen cells are built separately and do not touch other cells, they remain cylindrical.
 Even queen cells that are started on hexagonal foundation soon depart from the embossed shape and become cylindrical.

 Many social insects build hexagonal cells

 In nature, honey bees are not the only insect to build hexagonal nests.
 Some of their kin, including various wasps, also build hexagonal cells—proof that the hex shape is not exclusively a honey bee thing.
 As shown below, social wasps’ combs look very similar to honeycombs.